gabrielfalcao/bose/functional_tests/doc_tests/test_restricted_plugin_options/restricted_plugin_options.rst

     OK

-However, when run with a restricted plugin manager configured to exclude plugins implementing `startTest`, an exception is raised and bose exits.
+However, when run with a restricted plugin manager configured to exclude plugins implementing `startTest`, an exception is raised and psychoacoustics exits.

     >>> restricted = RestrictedPluginManager(
     ...     plugins=[StartPlugin()], exclude=('startTest',), load=False)